jerryq27/jerryq27.github.io/_tabs/resume.md

   - Integrated Google Cloud Storage to store attachments tied to the Access application such as PDFs

 1. [Simple Laundry Technology](https://simplelaundrytechnology.com/)
-  - Created an Android application to track customer laundry being picked up by company trucks
+  - Developed an Android application to track customer laundry being picked up by company trucks
   - Used a Groker RFID scanner to scan tags sewn into clothes
   - Used Groker's API get the RFID Scanner working with Android
   - Designed a SQLite database to store scan information from laundry tags and data from company servers